mihirnvad/dsc190_Code_Cheatsheet/README.md

-# Code Boilerplate Vault (`cb`)
+# Code Boilerplate (`cb`)

-`cb` is a local command-line vault for reusable code snippets, terminal commands, and assignment templates.
-It helps students and data scientists keep useful boilerplate searchable and ready to reuse without digging through old notebooks or projects.
+`cb` is a local command line tool for reusable code snippets, terminal commands, and assignment templates.
+It solves the problem of wasting time searching for multiple, seperate code snippets that needs to be used often.
+It keeps code and commands stored locally with quick and easy access with clipboard support.

 ## What `cb` Can Do